Court Examines Missouri Gov. Eric Greitens' Cellphone In Criminal Case

 Greitens' team has made a practice of aggressively filing motions to challenge each turn of the case, reported St. Louis Public Radio.
 And sometimes that tactic has worked.
 In April, St. Louis Circuit Court Judge Rex Burlison granted the defense's request to do a second deposition of two key prosecution witnesses and the state's private investigator.

-The third-party investigator will determine if Greitens' cellphone and email data is relevant to the trial, reported KMOV.
-It added that it is not clear whether Greitens was using the same cellphone that would have been in use during his extramarital affair with the woman.
+The third-party investigator will determine whether Greitens' cellphone and email data are relevant to the trial, reported KMOV, which added that it is not clear whether Greitens was using the same cellphone that would have been in use during his extramarital affair with the woman.

 The governor has come under mounting pressure in the past few months.
-Greitens was charged in April with a felony — illegally obtaining a donor list from a veteran's charity to raise money for his 2016 political campaign.
+Greitens was charged in April with a felony — illegally obtaining a donor list from a veterans charity to raise money for his 2016 political campaign.

 A St. Louis County attorney also sued him for using an app called "Confide," which automatically deletes messages, stating that the app violates Missouri's open records laws.
 It subpoenaed Attorney General Josh Hawley to turn over all documents after he found in March "no evidence of wrongdoing" by Greitens, the Associated Press reported.

-Missouri lawmakers announced last week that they scheduled a special session to consider impeaching Greitens.
+Missouri lawmakers announced last week that they have scheduled a special session to consider impeaching Greitens.
 It is set for May 18.

 Through it all, Greitens has rejected calls to resign.